-Liquidation or withdrawal from Illinois - If you are a partnership that is liquidated or withdraws either voluntarily or involuntarily from Illinois during any tax year, you are still required to file tax returns.
-Also, we will pursue the assessment and collection of any taxes owed by you or your partners.
+Liquidation, withdrawal from Illinois, or loss of charter - If you are a corporation that is liquidated, withdraws either voluntarily or involuntarily from Illinois, or in any manner surrenders or loses your charter during any tax year, you are still required to file tax returns.
+Also, we will pursue the assessment and collection of taxes owed by you or your shareholders.

-Sales or transfers - If you are a partnership that, outside the usual course of business, sells or transfers the major part of any one or more of you or the purchaser must complete and send us Form CBS-1, Notice of Sale, Purchase, or Transfer of Business Assets, no later than 10 days after the date the sale took place.
+Sales or transfers - If you are a corporation that, outside the usual course of business, sells or transfers the major part of any one or more of you or the purchaser must complete and send us Form CBS-1, Notice of Sale, Purchase, or Transfer of Business Assets, no later than 10 days after the date the sale took place.
 Mail this form, along with copies of the sales contract and financing agreement, to:

-- the stock of goods which you are in the business of selling, - · the furniture or fixtures of your business, - · the machinery and equipment of your business, or - · the real property of your business,
+- the stock of goods which you are in the business of selling, - · the furniture or fixtures of your business, - · the machinery and equipment of your business, or - the real property of your business,